Some Tur\'{a}n-type results for the signless Laplacian spectral radius: Background

 The {\it signless Laplacian matrix} of a graph $G$ is defined as $Q(G)=D(G)+A(G)$, where $D(G)$ and $A(G)$ are the degree diagonal matrix and the adjacency matrix of $G$, respectively.
 The largest eigenvalue of $Q(G)$ is denoted by $q(G)$, which is called the {\it signless Laplacian spectral radius} or {\it $Q$-index} of $G$.
 We define $\mathrm{ex}_{q}(n,F)$ to be the maximum signless Laplacian spectral radius of an $n$-vertex $F$-free graph.
 In 2013, de Abreu and Nikiforov \cite{AN2013} proved that if $G$ is an $n$-vertex $K_{k+1}$-free graph, then $ q(G) \le \left( 1-\frac{1}{k}\right)2n$.
 Furthermore, He, Jin, and Zhang \cite{HJZ2013} showed that such a graph $G$ satisfies $q(G)\le q(T_{n,k})$.
 Consequently, it follows that

 Recently, Zheng, Li and Su \cite{ZLS2025} showed the following result for a general graph.

 \begin{theorem}[See \cite{ZLS2025}] If $F$ is a graph with $\chi (F)=k+1 \geq 3$, then

-\end{theorem} Invoking the fact $q(G)\ge 2\lambda (G) \ge \frac{4e(G)}{n}$, we observe that Theorem \ref{eq-q-ESS} extends both Theorems \ref{eq-ESS} and \ref{eq-a-ESS}.
-This result demonstrates that the signless Laplacian spectral radius provides a unified framework that incorporates both the graph size and adjacency spectral radius.
-Building on this observation, we focus primarily on deriving some new Tur\'{a}n-type results involving the signless Laplacian spectral radius in this paper.
-We present our main results in Section \ref{sec-2}.
+\end{theorem} Theorem \ref{eq-q-ESS} extends both Theorems \ref{eq-ESS} and \ref{eq-a-ESS} by invoking the fact $q(G)\ge 2\lambda (G) \ge \frac{4e(G)}{n}$.
+This demonstrates that the signless Laplacian spectral radius provides a unified framework that incorporates both the size and adjacency spectral radius.
+In this paper, we focus primarily on deriving some new Tur\'{a}n-type results involving the signless Laplacian spectral radius.

 Before our work, there are many spectral extremal graph results that involve the signless Laplacian spectral radius for different types of subgraphs $F$.
 To complete a comprehensive review, we now summarize as much progress as possible in this area.
 For example, we refer the interested readers to the results for matchings \cite{Yu2008}, paths \cite{NY1}, odd cycles \cite{Y2014}, even cycles \cite{NY2}, quadrilaterals \cite{FNP2013}, complete bipartite graphs \cite{FNP2016}, Hamilton cycles \cite{LN2016,LLP2018}, Hamilton-connected graphs \cite{ZWL2020}, long cycles \cite{CWZ2022}, non-bipartite graphs forbidden short odd cycles \cite{LMX2022,MLX2022}, linear forests \cite{CLZ2020}, trees \cite{CLZ2022}, friendship graphs \cite{ZHG2021}, flowers \cite{CZ}, fan \cite{WZ2023}, sparse spanning graphs \cite{LN2023}, books \cite{CJZ2025}, color-critical graphs \cite{ZLL2025} and extremal problems for graphs with given number of edges \cite{LGW2021,ZXL2020,ZXL2022}.